Alun-alun: Historical function

 The alun-alun lor also historically functioned for a place for public corporal punishments and executions.
 Condemned criminals were publicly executed by krissing (using a keris to stab the condemned from the left shoulder blade downward into the heart) beside the enclosed banyan trees of the alun-alun lor.
-For especially heinous criminals, most especially traitors and vicious brigands the condemned's head would be impaled on a pike as a macabre public warning.
+For especially heinous criminals, most especially traitors and vicious brigands, the condemner's head would be impaled on a pike as a macabre public warning.

-The alun-alun lor functioned and continues to function as centre for public spectacles, court celebrations and general non-court entertainment.
-The Javanese festivals of Garebegan and Sekaten great fairs were held here, as they are still held today.
+The alun-alun lor functioned and continues to function as a centre for public spectacles, court celebrations and general non-court entertainment.
+The Javanese festivals of Garebegan and Sekaten, great fairs, were held here, as they are still held today.

-The alun-alun lor was the only place where the Sultan or Susuhunan would conduct dialogue with his people, and functioned to show his humanity and humility.
+The alun-alun lor was the only place where the Sultan or Susuhunan would conduct dialogue with his people, and it functioned to show his humanity and humility.

-The alun-lun kidul was more of a generic ground, principally for everyday mustering troops or servants and for exiting officials, servants and workers attending to mundane everyday business.
+The alun-alun kidul was more of a generic ground, principally for everyday mustering troops or servants and for exiting officials, servants and workers attending to mundane everyday business.

 Contemporary function

-In modern Yogyakarta and Surakarta, alun-alun lor is now surrounded by shops and malls, often hosting micro-enterprise stalls and for children to picnic in the yard and enjoy take-out food.
+In modern Yogyakarta and Surakarta, alun-alun lor is now surrounded by shops and malls, often hosting micro-enterprise stalls and children to picnic in the yard and enjoy take-out food.
 Most alun-aluns function as public open spaces, large gathering spots for ceremonies, and recreation spots.

 At the Yogyakarta Palace and Surakarta Palace, the South Square has two famous banyan trees in the middle.
 Jakarta, notably does not have alun-alun unlike most cities, this is because it was designed for Dutch colonists.

 Alon-alon errata

 The transliteration of "alon alon" is erroneous Javanese.
-Possibly the accent of the Javanese speaker confused the scribe.
+Possibly, the accent of the Javanese speaker confused the scribe.